TrueBlocks/trueblocks-docker/README.md

 ## Troubleshooting

+**Could not load RPC**

-If you are running your RPC directly on your host machine (and not within another docker container) you may get the message:
+If you are running your RPC directly on your host machine (not within a docker container) you may get the message:

 ```
 Could not load RPC provider: Post "http://localhost:8545": dial tcp 127.0.0.1:8545: connect: connection refused
 ```

-Make docker use your host network by adding `network_mode: "host"` to your `docker-compose.yml`:
+To fix this, tell docker to use your host network by adding `network_mode: "host"` to the `docker-compose.yml`:

 ```yml
     volumes: